aip956/FrontEnd_JS_NumberGuess/README.md

 - To create the frontend,
 I thought about the overall structure.
 I wanted to be able to explain my project, so I decided to use plain JS rather than a framework.

-I thought about the input fields and output.
+- I thought about the input fields and output.
-   - Start the game: In node, the user types 'node mmind.js'.
-I needed my HTML to be able to start the game.

     - Start the game: In node, the user types 'node mmind.js' in the terminal.
 I needed my HTML to be able to start the game.
+        - Ideally, I thought it would be simpler for the user to add their guess and this would start the game instead of a separate start and submit buttons.

     - The user would need to input their guess, and then need to be able to see the results (round number, well-placed, and mis-placed numbers).

-    - Guess input: My html would need to access the user's guess.
-Ideally, I thought it would be simpler for the user to add their guess and this would start the game instead of a separate start button.

-    - See results: The HTML would need to access the JS variables and display them as the results
+        - Guess input and results output: My html would need to access the user's guess, and then access the JS variables and display them as the results

+    - See results:

     - I thought it would be useful to see the history of guesses, but did not implement this initially.
-(See section at end for future features.)

     - The user would need to see an error if their guess was not valid (4 digits), and still be able to access the guess form